DFHack/dfhack/docs/dev/Lua API.rst

   Moves the specified unit and any riders to the target coordinates, setting tile occupancy flags appropriately.
 Returns true if successful.

+* ``dfhack.units.assignTrainer(unit[, trainer_id])``

+  Assignes a trainer to the specified trainable unit.
+The trainer ID can be omitted if "any trainer" is desired.
+Returns a boolean indicating whether the operation was successful.

 * ``dfhack.units.getGeneralRef(unit, type)``

   Searches for a general_ref with the given type.